Death and Offspring: Murder Effects on Fertility

 Andres Ramirez Hassan

-Universidad EAFIT - Center for Research in Economics & Finance (CIEF)
+Universidad EAFIT - School of Economics and Finance - Center for Research in Economic & Finance (CIEF)

 Mateo Uribe Castro